-Boy Blue are Choreographer and Co-Artistic Director, Kenrick ‘H20’ Sandy, Composer and Co-Artistic Director, Michael ‘Mikey J’ Asante, Executive Director, Jo Stendall, Learning and Participation Producer, Shawab Iqbal and a dedicated core of hugely talented artists, dancers, teachers, friends and board members.
+Boy Blue are Choreographer and Co-Artistic Director, Kenrick ‘H20’ Sandy, Composer and Co-Artistic Director, Michael ‘Mikey J’ Asante, Executive Director, Jo Stendall, Learning and Participation Producer, Shawab Iqbal, Assistant Producer, Olivia Douglass and a dedicated core of hugely talented artists, dancers, teachers, partners and board members.

-Born in East London, Kenrick ‘H2O’ Sandy is Co-Founder & Co-Artistic Director of Boy Blue Entertainment, Associate Artist at the Barbican, London, and one of the top choreographers and performers in the UK urban, commercial and theatrical scenes.
+Kenrick ‘H2O’ Sandy MBE, Co-Founder and Co-Artistic Director of Boy Blue, Associate Artist at the Barbican London, is undoubtedly one of the most renowned choreographers and performers in the UK urban, commercial and theatrical scenes.

 Executive Director, Jo Stendall, is an experienced dance producer who has worked previously with Michael Clark Company, The Cholmondeleys and The Featherstonehaughs and Theatre-Rites.